avanloo01/Download-subtitles-automatically/README.md

 # Download-subtitles-automatically
-A selenium script to download the subtitles of a season 23 of South Park
+A selenium script to download the subtitles of season 23 of South Park